patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/usage-and-behavior/empty-state/empty-state.md

 ![Success full-page](./img/xl-success.jpg)

 ## Addition or creation
-In some situations, users may need to add or create something in order to view associated information.
+In some situations, users may need to add or create something to view associated information.
 Let them know what they need to add and guide them with calls-to-action to lead them the right way.

 ![Addition or creation](./img/add-or-create.jpg)